North Carolina concealed-carry restrictions combine the federal prohibited-persons floor (18 USC 922(g)) with state CHP disqualifying conditions...

 (11) Has been convicted of an impaired driving offense under G.S.
 20-138.1, 20-138.2, or 20-138.3 within three years prior to the date on which the application is submitted."

-The subsections below walk each bar in turn.
+The next eleven subsections walk each bar in turn.

 The first subdivision is a catch-all that adopts every state or federal firearms-ineligibility ground.
-If 18 U.S.C.
-922(g) bars you from possessing a firearm, (b)(1) bars the sheriff from issuing you a permit.
-The same result follows from any other state or federal prohibition (for example, a federal conviction for a misdemeanor crime of domestic violence under 922(g)(9), or an active 922(g)(8) protective-order bar).
-The sheriff's background check at the application stage typically catches these.
+If 18 U.S.C. § 922(g) bars you from possessing a firearm, (b)(1) bars the sheriff from issuing you a permit.
+Same result for any other state or federal prohibition (for example, a federal conviction for a misdemeanor crime of domestic violence at § 922(g)(9), or an active federal § 922(g)(8) protective-order bar).
+The sheriff's NICS check at the application stage typically catches these.

 A pending felony indictment, or a finding of probable cause on a felony, is a permit-denial trigger.
 The disqualifier persists for the duration of the pending charge.
 If the charge is dismissed or you are acquitted, the bar ends; if you are convicted, you move to (b)(3) and the bar becomes effectively permanent.